Citi Double Cash vs. Citi Diamond Preferred

-|Rewards Rate||None||2% cash back on general purchases (1% cash back when you make the purchase and an additional 1% cash back when you pay off those purchases)|
+|Rewards rate||2% cash back on all purchases — 1% cash back when you make purchases and an additional 1% cash back when you pay off purchases||None|

-Let’s take a closer look at these cards and see how they compare.
+Let’s take a closer look at the Citi Double Cash and the Citi Diamond Preferred to see how they compare.

 Welcome bonus winner: Tie